kaikwanlau/kaikwanlau.github.io/_pages/about.md

 ## News <a id="news"></a>

 - Mar 2026: Our paper "Are Vocaloid Songs Getting Denser?
 A Longitudinal Audio Analysis of 1,900 Hatsune Miku Songs (2007--2025)" is available on [Knowledge Commons](https://doi.org/10.17613/yd6ys-m6e87).
-- Nov 2025: Our paper "Geometric and Statistical Analysis of Avian Skull Morphology" is available on [ArXiv](https://arxiv.org/abs/2511.06426).
+- Nov 2025: Our paper "Robust Parametric Estimation of Avian Cranial Morphology" is available on [ArXiv](https://arxiv.org/abs/2511.06426).
 - Nov 2025: Our paper "Efficient Score Pre-computation for Diffusion Models via Cross-Matrix Krylov Projection" is available on [ArXiv](https://arxiv.org/abs/2511.17634).

 ## Publications & Preprints <a id="publications"></a>